hubrick/vertx-rest-client/README.md

  FormHttpMessageConverter           | Url-encodes the params.
 Content-Type: application/x-www-form-urlencoded JacksonJsonHttpMessageConverter    | Encodes the object to JSON.
 Content-Type: application/json StringHttpMessageConverter         | Outputs the plain string in the desired charset.
-Content-Type: plain/text
+Content-Type: plain/text ByteArrayHttpMessageConverter      | Propagates the byte array to the http body.
+Activated by the presence of a byte[].
+Content-Type: default application/octet-stream
+ MultipartHttpMessageConverter      | Adds support for mutipart uploads.
+Content-Type: multipart/form-data

 ## Exceptions
  Name                               | Description